officialharshgarg/Gemini/README.md

 ### Core Features

+- **Google Gemini Integration:** Utilizes the capabilities of the Google Gemini model for generating informative responses.
+- **Speech Recognition Integration:** Allows users to interact through voice commands, offering a hands-free experience.
+- **Simulated Typing Effect:** Enhances the user experience by mimicking a natural typing effect during responses.
 - **Chat Interface:** Provides a dedicated interface for interacting with the Gemini model in a conversational style.
-- **Simulated Typing Effect:** Enhances the user experience by mimicking a natural typing effect during responses.
-- **Google Gemini Integration:** Utilizes the capabilities of the Google Gemini model for generating informative responses.

 ### Additional Features